 On April 1, 2014, the Company entered into a written employment agreement (the "CEO Agreement") with the Company's CEO at an initial base annual salary of \$224,000, subject to adjustment by the board of directors.
 His current base salary is \$292,800.
-The CEO Agreement provided an initial 10-year fully vested option to purchase 43,708 shares of stock of the Company at an exercise price of \$0.38 per share.
-For so long as he remains employed by the Company, the Company agrees to grant an annual option to purchase 21,854 shares of stock of the Company at an exercise price equal to the fair market value of the shares at the date of the grant to be vested pro rata in monthly installments over 12 months from the date of the grant.
+The CEO Agreement provided an initial 10-year fully vested option to purchase 50,000 shares of stock of the Company at an exercise price of \$0.33 per share.
+For so long as he remains employed by the Company, the Company agrees to grant an annual option to purchase 25,000 shares of stock of the Company at an exercise price equal to the fair market value of the shares at the date of the grant to be vested pro rata in monthly installments over 12 months from the date of the grant.
 Bonuses, additional stock option grants or other compensation may be awarded from time to time at the sole discretion of the Company's board of directors.
-As of December 31, 2019, the CEO has received options to purchase up to 196,685 shares of stock of the Company.
-The CEO Agreement shall continue until terminated by a) mutual agreement, b) by the CEO upon four weeks' written notice to the Company, c) by the Company upon four weeks written notice to the CEO, d) by the CEO for good reason or e) by the Company for cause.
-In the event of a termination for good reason or without cause, the CEO is entitled to a severance arrangement to include six months of salary continuation at his base annual salary plus accelerated vesting of options that would have vested in the six months following termination had he remained employed.
-If the termination for good reason or without cause arises in connection with a change in control, the six months of salary continuation is extended to 12 months of salary continuation and all options will become fully vested with extended exercise periods.
+As of December 31, 2017, the CEO has received options to purchase up to 175,000 shares of stock of the Company.
+The Employment Agreement shall continue until terminated by a) mutual agreement, b) by CEO upon four weeks' written notice to the Company, c) by the Company upon four weeks written notice to CEO, d) by CEO for good reason or e) by the Company for cause.
+In the event of a termination for good reason or for without cause, CEO is entitled to a severance arrangement to include six months of salary continuation at his base annual salary plus six months accelerated vesting of options and extended time periods to exercise vested stock options.
+If the termination for good reason or without causes arises in connection with a change in control, the six months of salary continuation is extended to 12 months of salary continuation and all options will become fully vested with extended exercise periods.

-The Company had a due from shareholder from the CEO in the amount of \$87,097 at December 31, 2017.
-The receivable was accruing interest at the rate of 1.92% per annum until paid.
+The Company has a receivable from the CEO in the amount of \$87,097 and \$82,763 at December 31, 2017 and 2016, respectively, classified as "Due from shareholder" in the balance sheets.
+The receivable is accruing interest at the rate of 1.92% per annum until paid.
 The receivable from the CEO has a maturity date of the earlier to occur of November 2020 or the date on which the CEO experiences a separation from service from the Company.
-On October 9, 2018, the CEO repaid the total principal plus accrued interest in the amount of \$88,264.